Ready to set up your project management software? Follow along to outline the processes and systems that will work for you.

 Once you’ve determined how you’re going to set up your project management software, it’s time to figure out how you’re going to use it on a daily basis.
 You’ll also need to decide how you’re going to communicate the processes with your team.

-- When is the hand-off between the sales manager and the project manager to kick off client onboarding?
+• When is the hand-off between the sales and project managers to kick off client onboarding?

-- At what stage in the client onboarding process do you add them into your project management software?
+• At what stage in the client onboarding process do you add them to your project management software?

 You will likely have different types of clients who come to you for different projects.
 Once you are ready to add a client to your project management software, create templates for the types of projects you’re executing.
 Organize the templates based on projects and then fine-tune them to meet a client’s specific needs.
 As long as you have processes to get your projects kicked off, you’ll be able to sleep at night knowing there’s a structure in place.